The Bachelorette Stars: Ranked By Relationship Length!

 Ashley Hebert

 Ashley and J.P.
 Rosenbaum got engaged in 2011 and married in 2012 in a special that aired on ABC.
-They're still married and living happily ever after, through thick and thin.
-Safe to say that counts as a huge success story.
+They were married and living happily ever after, through thick and thin, or so we thought, until they blindsided Bachelor Nation with the announcement of their impending divorce in October 2020.
+The parents of two remain a huge success story for the show, albeit a sobering reminder that even nine-year relationships aren't destined to succeed forever.

 16.